Geometry of horospherical varieties of Picard rank one: The odd symplectic Grassmannian

-Proposition~\ref{p:comparison} computes some three-pointed degree $d$ Gromov-Witten invariants of $X=\IG(m,2n+1)$ as the number of points in the intersection of three given subvarieties of the variety $I_d^+$ of degree $d$ curves on $X^+=\IG(m,2n+2)$.
-We now focus on degree one invariants and prove a `quantum-to-classical principle' for them, that is, we express such invariants as numbers of intersection points of subvarieties of a larger odd symplectic Grassmannian $\tildeX=\IG(m+1,2n+3)$.
+Proposition~\ref{p:comparison} computes some three-pointed degree $d$ Gromov-Witten invariants of $X=\IG(m,2n+1)$ as numbers of points in the intersection of three given subvarieties of the variety $I_d^+$ of Ker/Span pairs of dimension $(m-d,m+d)$ in $V^+ \cong \C^{2n+2}$.
+We now focus on degree one invariants and prove a `quantum--to--classical principle' for them, that is, we express such invariants as numbers of intersection points of subvarieties of a larger odd symplectic Grassmannian $\tildeX=\IG(m+1,2n+3)$.

 Our first step is to relate our invariants to points in $\tildeXp=\IG(m+1,2n+4)$.
 We start by introducing some notation for $\tildeX$ and $\tildeXp$.
 Denote by $S$ a symplectic vector space of dimension $2$, and write